Get answers to your questions about making and wearing DIY face masks in this helpful guide!

 If you wear glasses with your face mask, try these tips to avoid having them fog up on you:

 - Right before you put on your glasses, wash your glasses with soapy water and shake off the excess, then allow to air dry.
-The soapy water gives your glasses a “thin surfactant film” that temporarily prevents your breath from from fogging it up.
+The soapy water gives your glasses a “thin surfactant film” that temporarily prevents your breath from fogging it up.

 - Put a little shaving cream on your glasses and then let it dry to reduce fogging.